Ways to refresh vintage finds with Sugru

 2. Upcycle jam jars into cute mugs

 Indeed, of recycling empty jam jars, give them a new job to do - make them into cups for hot drinks by adding a non-heat transferring handle.
-Designer Alexis used forks for this beautiful set of office mugs.
+Sugru user Ed used forks for this beautiful set of office mugs.

 3. Patch favourite leather items